avinetworks/avi-helm-charts/docs/troubleshooting.md

 Case 3 : When the pod is not running and the pod uses PVC - A backup pod is created with the same PVC that the pod used.
 The logs are collected from that PVC using the backup pod.

-_**Configuring PVC for the AKO pod:**_
+**Configuring PVC for the AKO pod:**

 Persistent volume for storage is recommended for the ako pod.
-Refer https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/ to create a persistent volume(PV) and persistent volume claim(PVC).
+Refer this [link](https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/) to create a persistent volume(PV) and persistent volume claim(PVC).

-Below is an example of file to be used to create a host path persistent volume (other type of PV can also be created).
+Below is an example of hostpath persistent volume.
+We recommend you use the PV based on the storage class of your kubernetes environment.

     #persistent-volume.yaml
     apiVersion: v1
     kind: PersistentVolume
     metadata:
       name: ako-pv
-      namespace : <namespace-where-ako-is-present>
+      namespace : avi-system
       labels:
         type: local
     spec: